DIY Fabric Headboard with Nailhead Trim

 So this is how I made the DIY fabric headboard.
 And I almost didn’t get it up the stairs with a friend, that’s how huge it is.
 Looking back, I think I could have totally handled the Jonathan Adler headboard shape.
 The hardest part of making this headboard was lifting and turning it around during the process.
 My back was killing me.

-The room’s paint color is Behr W-B-100 Billowy Clouds by the way and the comforter set is the Emmie Ruta set from Ikea (not available anymore).
+The bedroom’s paint color is Behr W-B-100 Billowy Clouds by the way and the comforter set is the Emmie Ruta set from Ikea (not available anymore).
 I really really love it.

-Back to the bed skirt.
-I actually sewed panels and attached them (just like last time) with velcro.
-The one side of the velcro strip is hot glued to her box spring.
+If you are wondering about the bed skirt: I actually sewed panels out of the curtain scraps and attached them with velcro.
+One side of the velcro strip is hot glued to her box spring.
 This eliminates having to remove a mattress to be able to wash the bed skirt.
 It’s seriously so much easier.

-If you aren’t a fan of DIYing then you can get a similar look with the headboard below.
+If you aren’t a fan of DIYing then you can get a similar look with the below headboards.
+I definitely wanted the oversized look with brass nails though.
+Most headboards are a lot shorter.

 Here is a photo of her old original room: